 your distribution’s repository.
 If so, you could either try

-a more up to date version (such as Debian
+a more up-to-date distribution (such as Debian

-install more up-to-date versions using
+or install more up-to-date versions of the packages using

-in a virtual environment.
+conda in a virtual environment.

-Prerequisites for Mac OS X¶
+Prerequisites for Mac OS X#

 On MacOS X you will need the XCode command line tools which can be installed using: